 Sophia attended the University of New Mexico with the intention to earn a degree in Art Education, but soon found herself with a desire to focus and grow her own artistic aesthetic.
 She changed her major to Art Studio, and intends to teach art in the future.
 She has stayed involved in the art community and even spent time completely self-employed creating sculptural pieces, including cups, toys, and dolls.
 Sophia currently has her work displayed and sold at a Santa Fe art gallery (pop Santa Fe).
 In her free time, she is a trail runner and especially enjoys mountain running in her home town of Cordova.
 She was attracted to Submaterial for its minimalist designs, and has since grown a new appreciation for color palates, which are influencing her personal work.

 From years of shop courses learning various skills, Alyssa has always been confident of her desire to make things and utilize her creativity.
-She earned an undergraduate degree in Architecture from the University of New Mexico, and continues to find ways to excavate her interests and try new things.
-She enjoys mediums such as acrylic, museum board, photography, graphic design, wood working, and even painting hair on occasion.
-Submaterial has been a good fit to her life because it combines fabrication with design, and radiates positive energy.
+She earned an undergraduate degree in Architecture from the University of New Mexico and continues to find ways to excavate her interests and try new things.
+She enjoys mediums such as acrylic, museum board, photography, graphic design, woodworking, and even painting hair on occasion.
+Submaterial has been a good fit for her life because it combines fabrication with design and radiates positive energy.
 The next step for her will be returning to school for a Master of Business Administration.

 With an outdoorsy soul, Maya draws her creative side from the nature and landscapes New Mexico offers.
 She has a Bachelors in Exercise Science, and intends to continue her education with a Masters in Physical Therapy.
 Maya does rock climbing, both indoors and outdoors, with her friends on a weekly basis, and creates nature scene paintings with watercolor.

-Cristine’s work as an artist utilizes performance, installation, sculpture, and craft to investigates all types of relationships.
-From intimate personal human-to-human relationships such as familial, to the larger global relationship of humans to the Earth, each piece or series is unique to its process which results in visual and thematic diversity within her larger body of work.
+Cristine’s work as an artist utilizes performance, installation, sculpture, and craft to investigate all types of relationships.
+From intimate personal human-to-human relationships such as familial to the larger global relationship of humans to the Earth, each piece or series is unique to its process which results in visual and thematic diversity within her larger body of work.
 She utilizes her practice to build a better understanding of the world around her.
-Although the catalyst of projects vary, themes of time, experience, memory and guilt infiltrate all that she does.
-More examples of her work and video documentation can be found on her website cristineposner.com.
+Although the catalyst of projects vary, themes of time, experience, memory, and guilt infiltrate all that she does.
+More examples of her work and video documentation can be found on her website.